angx-system/angeliax/WALKTHROUGH.md

 **Operational tab → query: water nodes**

 Several water nodes are reachable through mathare-kitchen's collection and its partner chain.
-Amara's stands out — four operational signals, two failures, one learning signal with the full method attached.
+Amara's stands out — a failure and a learning signal with the full method attached.

 He reads the arc before meeting her: what she built, what failed, what she confirmed.